 Ellsworth Cassidy in 1998 and Mike Cassidy in 1999 separately identified William’s parents and siblings in Ireland.

 Peter and Gwen Cassidy visited Ireland in 1995, 2000 and 2005 and did research on the Cassidy family roots.
 In Dublin, they spent time in the National Library and the National Archives.
 In County Donegal, they toured the Inver area, explored church cemeteries, and talked to a pleasant elderly resident, Mrs. Annabella Cassidy, who lived about a quarter of a mile (0.4 km) from the Inver Methodist church of which she was a member.
 Her address is Mullanboys, Mountcharles, Co.
 Donegal, Republic of Ireland.
 It used to be Inver.
 She has lived in the house since 1939.
 Her husband, George Oliver Cassidy, died in 1984 at the age of 89.
 He is buried in the Inver Church of Ireland cemetery about a half mile (0.8 km) down the road because the Methodist church does not have a cemetery.
 According to her grandson, Dave Cassidy, Annabella died March 2002.
+[Peter and Gwen visited with Annabella Cassidy in June 1995 and again in June 2000.]

 Peter and Gwen searched church cemeteries from Mountcharles to Killybegs for Cassidy tombstones.
 They found a few, mainly in Church of Ireland cemeteries.
 Very few Cassidys were found in the Catholic cemeteries.
 Also, there were few graves prior to about 1850.
 One wonders if the people who died before 1850 were generally buried on the farm.

-Ellsworth Cassidy visited Ireland in October 1996 and he too visited with Mrs. Annabelle Cassidy in Mullanboys.
+Ellsworth Cassidy visited Ireland in October 1996 and he too visited with Mrs. Annabella Cassidy in Mullanboys.
 She sent him to see G. Jim (Jimmy) Henderson who had a hardware store located on the diamond in Donegal town that he had turned over to his son David.
 David took Ellsworth to his home where his father Jimmy lives.
 Ellsworth describes Jimmy as a most talented man, a couple of years younger than himself.
-Jimmy and Annabelle are descendants of Mary Cassidy b.
+Jimmy and Annabella are descendants of Mary Cassidy b.
 1854.
 Mike Cassidy feels Mary Cassidy is likely related to our William through one of his sisters but cannot draw a definitive link.

 The Henderson family lived next to the Cassidy stone cottage in The Port in the early 1800s and married into the Cassidy family.
 The two older Hendersons, Jimmy and George, both in their 80s (1999) live in the vicinity of Donegal Town.
-They are cousins of Annabelle Cassidy of Mullanboys.
+They are cousins of Annabella Cassidy of Mullanboys.

 National Library in Dublin